gada1982/CarND-Behavioral-Cloning-Project/README.md

 * Speed-data

 At the moment only images and steering-data are for training the model.

 ### 3.1 Using Data from Udacity
 While collecting good training data is rather difficult, especially when using keyboard input to steer the car, Udacity provided a basis dataset (see chapter Requirements).

+This data is not distributed very evenly over the possible steering angles (-1 to 1).
+Most of the data was for straight driving.
+When training artificial neuronal networks a balanced dataset is really important.
+If not, the final model gets biased to this uneven distribution.

+TODO Bild einfügen

 Finally it wasn't necessary to use own collected data to train the model.
-The basic dataset within data processing did the job.
+The sample data with lots of data processing did the job.

 # 4. Data Processing
 The input data (sample data or own collected data) is shuffled and split up in training data and validation data.
-15% of the data is used for validation.
-The validation data is NOT used for training at all.
-No own testing data is split up because during development I found out that only testing in the simulator can give a reliable feedback if the final model works in a proper way.
+TODO 15% of the data is used for validation.
+The validation data is **never** used for training.
+No own testing data is split up, because during development I found out that only testing in the simulator can give a reliable feedback if the final model works in a proper way.

-Because of bad distribution within the training data the following tasks are made.
+Because the uneven distribution within the training data and to make the model able to generalize to other conditions and traks, the following steps have been done:
-- Useage of images from left-camera and right camera
+- Usage of images from left camera and right camera
-  - Steering angle correction of +/- 0.25
+  - Steering angle correction of +/- 0.25 TODO
   - This amount was found out experimentally, in a real world example this can be calculated out of the geometry
+  - This is mostly necessary for recovery (when the car intends to leave the track)
 - Flip images (vertical axis)
-  - left-camera-image -> right-camera-image (with inverse steering angle)
-  - right-camera-image -> left-camera-image (with inverse steering angle)
+  - Inverse steering angle
 - Randomly adjustment of brightness
-  - to avoid the model from getting biasd to lighter or darker conditions
+  - To avoid the model from getting biasd to lighter or darker conditions
 - Change from RGB to HSV Color-Space
+  - TODO ???

 To avoid getting biasd to drive straight the data has been split up in three groups.
+TODO Values?
 - Steer left ( x < -0.10 )
 - No steering ( -0.10 <= x <= 0.1 )
 - Steer right ( x < 0.10 )

-Out of the groups the data is randomly selected while generating the training batch (by using fit_generator)
+Out of theese groups the data has been randomly selected, while generating the training batch (by using fit_generator)

 The model should only learn "reading" the track and shouldn't be influence by the hood of the car or the sky.
-Because of this, the images (160x320) are taken cut by TODO XXpx on top and XXpx on the bottom.
+Because of this, the images (160x320) are cut by TODO XXpx on top and XXpx on the bottom.
 This gives an image size of XXx320.
-After the lot of test I found out that the image size can by shrinked without big disadvantages.
-So the images are shrinked from XXx320 to 64x64 before feeding into the model.
-Furthermore images are changed from RGB to HSV Color-Space because this gave better results.
+The images size could be shrinked from XXx320 to 64x64  without big disadvantages.

-IMPORTANT: Preprocessing has to be done with training and testing data.
-This preprocessing has to be included into drive.py too.
+Testing data (in the simulator) had to be adjusted to the same size and color-space.
+This preprocessing has been included into drive.py.

 # 5. Model Training
 The [paper](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) from NVIDIA has strongly influenced the model, which was finally used for this project.

 The following picture is taken out of this paper.

 ![Architecture NVIDIA](./info_for_readme/architecture_nvidia.png)

-The final architecture:
+**The final architecture:**
 - Layer 1: Normalization of the input
   - Input size: 64x64x3
   - Normalize the images within the range -1 to 1